draios/sysdig/userspace/sysdig/man/csysdig.md

   Quit.

 **DEL, c**
-  For views that are listing elements without aggregating them by key (identifiable by yellow column headers), this allows to clar the view content.
+  For views that are listing elements without aggregating them by key (identifiable by yellow column headers), this command clears the view content.

 **p**
   Pause screen updates.